indiesoftby/defold-playable-ads/README.md

 The resulting HTML file is located at `/playable_ad/build/output_wasm-web/YOUR_PROJECT_TITLE/YOUR_PROJECT_TITLE.html`.

+If a custom HTML template references packshot files named `logo.png` or `playnow.png`, put them in `/playable_ad/packshot`.
+The build copies any that exist into the intermediate bundle and then embeds their CSS `url(...)` references as Base64 data URIs.
+The packshot directory and either file are optional.

 ### Command Line Arguments

 You can pass the following arguments from the command line to the script: